VILLASframework/documentation/node/types/Shmem.md

 (one per direction) and an associated `struct pool` in the shared memory region.
 Samples can be exchanged by simply writing to and reading from these queues.

-External programs that want to use this interface can link against `libvillas-ext.so`.
-This library provides a subset of the functions from `libvillas.so` that can be used to access and modify the shared data structures.
+External programs that want to use this interface must link against `libvillas.so`.

 The interface for external programs is very simple: after opening the shared memory object with `shmem_shared_open` (passing the object name from the